waynodiablo/Oystercard/battle_ships_web/solutions/03_sinatra_defining_a_route.md

 ![What we're making](../images/first_sinatra_route.png)

 Now, let's make it happen.
-Create a new file _hello.rb_ and type the following:
+Create a new file `app.rb` and type the following:

 ````ruby
 require 'sinatra'